|CURRICULUM AREA LEADER||MS MICKY TUMBER|

-All four subjects are an important part of your child’s curriculum offer and are taught by specialist teachers.
+All five subjects are an important part of your child’s curriculum offer and are taught by specialist teachers.

 Geography aims to advance students’ understanding of the features of the Earth, such as mountains, rivers and seas and how they were formed.
 In addition, it develops an appreciation of the cultures and backgrounds of people from all over the world.
 The subject stimulates curiosity and encourages students to cultivate a depth of knowledge and understanding of current events, from the local area to the global.
 The curriculum is designed to enable students to investigate both physical and human aspects of geography, as well as develop a range of useful skills such as map reading, data collection, ICT and problem solving.